CTSRD-CHERI/llvm-project/llvm/docs/LangRef.rst

-:ref:`parameter attribute <paramattrs>` for the return type, a function name, a (possibly empty) argument list (each with optional :ref:`parameter attributes <paramattrs>`), optional :ref:`function attributes <fnattrs>`, an optional section, an optional alignment, an optional :ref:`comdat <langref_comdats>`, an optional :ref:`garbage collector name <gc>`, an optional :ref:`prefix <prefixdata>`, an optional :ref:`prologue <prologuedata>`,
+:ref:`parameter attribute <paramattrs>` for the return type, a function name, a (possibly empty) argument list (each with optional :ref:`parameter attributes <paramattrs>`), optional :ref:`function attributes <fnattrs>`, an optional address space, an optional section, an optional alignment, an optional :ref:`comdat <langref_comdats>`, an optional :ref:`garbage collector name <gc>`, an optional :ref:`prefix <prefixdata>`, an optional :ref:`prologue <prologuedata>`,